I am a professional content writer with a *slight* beauty and skincare addiction. Stick around to read my honest product reviews.

 It is during these parts of the film, and the times we see Bundy behind bars that the colouration of the scenes takes on a greyish/blue tinge which further hints at the fact Elizabeth's bubble has been well and truly burst.

-One thing worth noting is that if you're relying on Extremely Wicked to fulfill your desires for a typical slasher type horror film, you'll be sorely disappointed.
-While there are plenty of violent descriptions included as well as images from Ted Bundy's real life crime scenes (especially during the trial), there is an obvious lack of actual brutality which as it turns out, was completely intentional.
+One thing worth noting is that if you're relying on Extremely Wicked to fulfil your desires for a typical slasher type horror film, you'll be sorely disappointed.
+While there are plenty of violent descriptions included as well as images from Ted Bundy's real-life crime scenes (especially during the trial), there is an obvious lack of actual brutality which as it turns out, was completely intentional.

 Even as a viewer who is well researched on the crimes of this notorious killer, I found myself questioning his innocence for a moment before snapping back to reality, and for me this ''gaslighting'' effect hugely impacted my feelings on the film.